ulfbou/Zentient.Results/Docs/Zentient.Results/GETTING_STARTED.md

 using System;
 using System.Linq;
 using System.Collections.Generic;
-using System.Collections.Immutable; // Added for ImmutableDictionary/List
+using System.Collections.Immutable; // Required for ImmutableDictionary/List

 public class PaymentProcessor
 {